mwshinn/PyDDM/doc/quickstart.rst

 See :class:`the Solution object documentation <.Solution>` for more such functions.

+We could also named the upper and lower boundary as something else (e.g. "left" and "right" response), sometimes called "stimulus coding".
+To do this, we need to pass the "choice_names" parameter to the Sample and the Model object.
+See :ref:`the section on stimulus coding <howto-stimulus-coding>`

 To save the model for later use, we can use the repr() function built-in to Python.
 This function outputs a string with all the information needed to